 7 Ways to Stop Grinding Your Teeth

-Grinding of the teeth, also referred to as bruxism, can have serious consequences for your dental health.
+Grinding of the teeth, also referred to as bruxism, can have far-reaching consequences for your dental health.
 While it is natural to occasionally clench your teeth, sustained grinding can cause damage and produce symptoms that impact you throughout the day.

 How to Stop Grinding Your Teeth